What is Paralympian Search?

 Do I try or play sports at a Paralympian Search?

 The day is mostly focused on the challenges mentioned above, however there is a chance to try out a few sport demonstrations.
-The goal of the tests is to find out about some of your general skills and aptitudes so that you can discover a range of sports that may be a good fit.
+The goal of the challenges is to find out about some of your general skills and aptitudes so that you can discover a range of sports that may be a good fit.

 If I use a wheelchair, can I complete all the challenges?